mariia-botkina/cryptohack-writeups/README.md

 A collection of my write-ups and study notes for selected CryptoHack challenges.

-This repository contains my solutions to CryptoHack tasks and short notes on the cryptographic ideas behind them.
-The goal is not only to solve the challenge, but also to understand why the attack works, what assumption breaks, and how the same idea appears in real-world cryptography.
+This repository will gradually be filled with notes, explanations, and Python solutions for CryptoHack tasks, with a focus on understanding the underlying cryptographic ideas.

 ## Focus areas